microsoft/vscode-docs/docs/java/java-project.md

 ### JDK for source only

-If you work with source only without a build tool, the logic by VS Code to apply an appropriate runtime is ussing the default configuration of `java.configuration.runtimes`, and if the default isn't specified, then using the runtime used by language server, which is determined in below order.
+If you only work with source files and don't use a build tool, VS Code will apply an appropriate runtime using the default configuration of `java.configuration.runtimes`.
+If a default isn't specified, VS Code will use the runtime used by the language server, which is determined by the order shown below:

 ![jdk home](images/java-project/projectmanager-javahomeconf.png)